Nottoishenshu/Simple-Website/README.md

   - about websites
   - making websites more interactive
   - How to add colour, buttons and images
-  - Hoe CSS and Html work together.
+  - How CSS and Html work together.